Azure-Samples/azure-health-data-and-ai-samples/README.md

 ## Samples

 This project provides samples outlining example implementations of various use cases across stages of health data workflows.
+The "samples" folder contains all the sample apps organized by use case.
 The samples are listed here:

 <!---
 ### Data ingestion into Health Data Services